 Best Packable Daypack

-If you’re someone looking for a multi-function bag, the Arc’teryx Index 15 Backpack is a perfect fit.
-It comes equipped with a top-loading main compartment, which you can pack with clothes, a camera, and other gear.
-The eight external loops also allow you to carry various items outside of the pack.
+If you’re someone looking for a multi-function bag, the Arc’teryx Arro 22 Backpack is a perfect fit.
+It comes equipped with a padded 15" laptop sleeve, a bladder compartment, a hydration tube port, a tough kangaroo pocket, and WaterTight external zippers.

 The compact design makes it a great hiking daypack, travel bag, and work bag.
-For its price, you can’t go wrong with this versatile daypack.
+You can’t go wrong with this versatile daypack.

 - Compact, small design